dansanderson/easyasm65/README.md

 * Uses the MEGA65 screen editor's Edit mode for editing assembly language source code.
 * Assembles to memory for testing, or to disk files for distribution.
 * Can produce a single-file bootstrap loader as part of your program.
-* Can store multiple memory segments compactly, with bootstrap code that positions segments automatically.
+* Can store multiple memory segments on disk compactly in a single file, with bootstrap code that positions segments automatically.
 * Preserves source code in memory while running your program, and exits cleanly from your program back to the screen editor with source code restored.
-Can restore source code manually after an abnormal exit.
+You can restore source code manually after an abnormal exit.

 EasyAsm is released under the GNU Public License v3.
 See [LICENSE](LICENSE).